Wonikrobotics-git/allegro_hand_ros_v5-3Finger/README.md

 - allegro_hand_controllers : Contain two main nodes for control the hand.
 	- node : Receive encoder data and compute torque using `computeDesiredTorque` based on CAN communication.
 	- grasp : Apply various pre-defined grasps or customized poses based on CAN communication.
-   	- 485 : Apply various pre-defined graps or customized poses based on RS-485 communication
+   	- 485 : Apply various pre-defined graps or customized poses based on RS-485 communication.
 - allegro_hand_description : Urdf,xacro descriptions for the kinematics of the hand, rviz configuration and meshes.
 - allegro_hand_driver : Two main driver for sending and receiving data with the Allegro Hand.
   	- CANAPI : Drivers for CAN communication.